 Make the Connection

-• Nearly two-thirds of these teens (64%) were with someone who “acted really jealous and asked where they were all the time.”
+• Almost two-thirds (64%) of teens in a dating relationship were dating someone who “acted really jealous and asked where they were all the time.”

-• One in five teens who have been in relationship (21%) have been with a partner who tried to prevent them from seeing family or friends.
+• One in five (21%) teens who have been in a dating relationship have been with a partner who tried to prevent them from seeing family or friends.

-• Three out of five (61%) said that they’ve had a boyfriend or girlfriend who made them feel bad or embarrassed about themselves.
+• Three out of five (61%) teens who have dated said that they’ve had a boyfriend or girlfriend who made them feel bad or embarrassed about themselves.

-• A concerning 15% of those who have been in a relationship—and 20% of those who have been in a serious relationship—have been hit, slapped, or pushed by a boyfriend or girlfriend.
+• A concerning 15% of teens who have been in a relationship have been hit, slapped, or pushed by a boyfriend or girlfriend.

 Make a Difference